Andrew Dougal: Shock and sadness at passing of a "passionate advocate for people suffering from chest, heart and stroke"

-Andrew Dougal: Shock and sadness expressed at passing of a "passionate advocate for people suffering from chest, heart and stroke illnesses"
+Andrew Dougal: Shock and sadness expressed across Northern Ireland at passing of a "passionate advocate for people suffering from chest, heart and stroke illnesses" - Health Minister Mike Nesbitt added he was 'truly dedicated to public service'

 and live on Freeview channel 276